Ruben Santiago-Hudson: Career

-In 2003, he was the reader in Volume 13 of the HBO film, Unchained Memories: Readings from the Slave Narratives.
-The series was narrated by Whoopi Goldberg.
+Santiago-Hudson appeared on Broadway in Jelly's Last Jam (1992), written by George C. Wolfe.
+He received the 1996 Tony Award for Best Featured Actor in a Play for his performance in August Wilson's Seven Guitars.

 He wrote Lackawanna Blues (2001), an autobiographical play in which he portrayed himself and some twenty different characters from his past, which was produced in New York at the Joseph Papp Theatre in 2001.
 He adapted it for a highly acclaimed, award-winning 2005 HBO film, in which the parts were played by different people.
 It won the Humanitas Prize and earned Emmy and Writers Guild of America Award nominations.

-Santiago-Hudson appeared on Broadway in Jelly's Last Jam (1992), written by George C. Wolfe.
-He received the 1996 Tony Award for Best Featured Actor in a Play for his performance in August Wilson's Seven Guitars.
+In 2003, he was the reader in Volume 13 of the HBO film, Unchained Memories: Readings from the Slave Narratives.
+The series was narrated by Whoopi Goldberg.
+He played Mayor Joe Starks in Their Eyes Were Watching God.

 On television, he has appeared on the daytime soap operas One Life to Live, Another World and All My Children.
-His work in primetime series have included The Cosby Mysteries, New York Undercover, NYPD Blue, Touched by an Angel, The West Wing, Third Watch, Law & Order: Special Victims Unit and five episodes of Law & Order (which coincidentally stars Lackawanna Blues star S. Epatha Merkerson), among others.
-He starred as New York City Police Captain Roy Montgomery in the ABC series Castle until his character's death occurred in the third season finale.
+His work in primetime series has included The Cosby Mysteries, New York Undercover, NYPD Blue, Touched by an Angel, The West Wing, Third Watch, Law & Order: Special Victims Unit and five episodes of Law & Order (which coincidentally starred Lackawanna Blues star S. Epatha Merkerson), among others.
+He starred as New York City Police Captain Roy Montgomery in the ABC series Castle until his character's death occurred in the third-season finale.
 In 2007, he starred in a PBS Nova documentary about the life of chemist Percy Lavon Julian.

+In November 2011, he appeared on Broadway in Lydia R. Diamond's play Stick Fly.
 In 2013, Santiago-Hudson won the Lucille Lortel Award for Outstanding Director, an Obie Award for Direction, and was nominated for the Drama Desk Award for Outstanding Director of a Play for his work in the Off-Broadway production of August Wilson's The Piano Lesson.

 In 2016, he won the Obie Awards Special Citation for Collaboration for his work on Skeleton Crew with Dominique Morisseau and the Atlantic Theater Company.

 Santiago-Hudson narrated a number of audiobooks, including James Patterson's Cross Justice which was recognized by the 2017 Audie Award and AudioFile magazine's Earphones Award.